Health-Care-Affordability-Lab/mintd/stata/README.md

 The `mint` command includes automatic installation of the Python `mint` package.
 If the Python package is not found when you run a command, `mint` will:

-1. First try to install from PyPI: `pip install mint`
+1. First try to install from local source or GitHub
-2. If that fails, try to install from the local source directory
+2. If that fails, try to install from PyPI: `pip install mint`
 3. Provide clear error messages and manual installation instructions if both methods fail

 This means that in most cases, you only need to install the Stata package - the Python package will be installed automatically when needed.